The Greatest Drive England to Australia Overland

 Next morning it was no better so, after taking a plug out, the valve was driven down with a broom handle but upon starting it just stuck again.
 Not wanting to lift the head I decided to help the system by holding the broom handle on top of the valve and running the motor.
 A few blisters later from the bouncing handle and the valve freed up sufficiently for the valve springs to carry on alone doing their job of closing the valve.

-A major question in any discussion is how Birtles managed to use his folding roof.
+Often brought up in discussion is how Birtles managed to use his folding roof.
 It must have been of importance to him as one would think it would be the first thing to go before the eventually jettisoned bumpers, mudguards and engine side panels.
 Obviously his low windscreen did not allow the normal 1920’s top attachment so he could only have the roof up at very low speeds or it would have been a parachute.
 It would appear it was only for shade in low speed track situations (of which he had many).

 Birtles battles his way through the Naga Hills between India and Burma.
 60 days to cut a road 68 miles long.
 His solution for steep hills: Reverse the crown-wheel in the differential to give him only one super-low gear.
 Remove the rear wheels, cut grooves in the brake drum and wire chains to the hubs to get traction on the near-vertical jungle track.
 Birtles and his mate, Percy Stollery (who was a Canadian hitch-hiker he picked up in Calcutta) nearly died from malaria and malnutrition during this heroic task.